 The Tax Court found Peek and Fleck liable for a 20% tax penalty because their underpayments of tax were a “substantial understatement of income tax”.
 But unfortunately for them, that wasn't the worst part.

-The Peek case affirmed that, in the eyes of the Tax Court and the IRS, an IRA holder can legally use retirement funds to invest in a wholly owned entity which is controlled by him or her without triggering the IRA prohibited transaction rules.
+The Peek case affirmed that, in the eyes of the Tax Court and the IRS, an IRA holder can legally use retirement funds to invest in a wholly owned entity that is controlled by him or her without triggering the IRA prohibited transaction rules.
+That entity could be an LLC, to give a clear example.

 What was not mentioned above is that Peek & Fleck relied on the advice of a certain CPA, who was also advocating for the transaction, no doubt for personal gain.
 (Conflict of interest, anyone?)